Stalk-eyed fly: Morphology

 The Diopsidae are small to medium-sized flies, ranging from about 4.0 to about 12.0 mm in length.
 Their heads are subtriangular, with transverse eye stalks in all genera except the African genus Centrioncus and Teloglabrus.
 The head is usually sparsely haired, with vibrissae (whiskers) absent.

 The posterior portion of the fly's metathorax, or scutellum, has a pair of stout processes, and often the laterotergite (one of a number of lateral flanges) of the postnotum (a small dorsal sclerite on the insect thorax posterior to the notum) has a dome-like swelling or spine-like process.
 The anterior femora of the legs are stout, with ventral spines.
 Adult males have lost tergites seven and eight, and the seventh sternite forms a complete ventral band.

 Stalk-eyed flies, as the name implies, typically possess eyestalks (in all but the two genera listed above).
 Their eyes are mounted on projections from the sides of the head, and the antennae are located on the eyestalks, unlike stalk-eyed flies from other families.
 Though both males and females of most species have eyestalks, they are much longer in males, a sexual dimorphism thought to be due to sexual selection.
 A rather remarkable feature of stalk-eyed flies is their ability, shortly after they emerge from their pupae, to ingest air through their oral cavity and pump it through ducts in the head to the tips of the eye stalks, thereby elongating them while they are still soft and transparent.

 Taxonomy

-True stalk-eyed flies are members of the family Diopsidae, first described by Fothergill and named by Carl Linnaeus in 1775.
-The family Diopsidae is contained within the order Diptera and suborder Cyclorrhapha, and features some 150 described species.
+True stalk-eyed flies are members of the family Diopsidae, first described by Fothergill, with the genus Diopsis named by Carl Linnaeus in 1775.
+The family Diopsidae is contained within the order Diptera and suborder Cyclorrhapha; it is divided into two subfamilies: